silene/remake/README.md

 - <tt>$(addsuffix <i>suffix</i>, <i>list</i>)</tt> returns the list obtained
   by appending its first argument to each element of its second argument.

+### Order-only prerequisites

+If the static prerequisites of a rule contain a pipe symbol, prerequisites on its right do not cause the targets to become obsolete if they are newer (unless they are also dynamically registered as dependencies).
+They are meant to be used when the targets do not directly depend on them, but the computation of their dynamic dependencies does.

+	%.o : %.c | parser.h
+		gcc -MMD -MF $@.d -o $@ -c $<
+		remake -r < $@.d
+		rm $@.d

+	parser.c parser.h: parser.y
+		yacc -d -o parser.c parser.y

 Semantics
 ---------